Applications for all doctoral programs in Psychology must be submitted by December 15th.

 Applicants may request consideration for financial support when they apply for admission.
 Doctoral level students can be considered for any of the following mechanisms of annual financial support:

 Full time teaching assistantships are available to the majority of entering students for the first five years of study.
 A full teaching assistantship involves teaching duties of 12-15 hours per week, including instruction of laboratory sections or assisting in lecture courses.
 Such a position includes full tuition remission and a modest stipend.
 Stipends for 2013-2014 are $19,000 for 9 months.
 Stipend rates increase periodically in response to changes in cost of living.
-For students who adopt the university health insurance plan, the School or Department will provide partial support (currently about 45%).
+For students who adopt the university health insurance plan, the School or Department provide partial support (currently 50%) for the individual's own coverage.

 Selected students may be funded by research assistantships from internal or extramural grant sources.
 Research assistantships carry both a tuition waiver and stipend commensurate with the level of a teaching assistantship.